This page in Swedish

 Deafblindness.
 Agneta is a member of a multi-disciplinary research group focusing on various aspects of living with deafblindness.
 Collaboration partners are researchers at Jönköping University, Föreningen Sveriges Dövblinda and Nationellt kunskapscenter för dövblindfrågor.

 CYP-PREMs.
 The overall aim of this PhD project is to facilitate for children giving voice to their experiences as a patient.
 First, we conducted a cross-sectional study about how Swedish paediatric departments facilitate for children to give voice to their experiences.
-Second, we have translated the British questionnaire Children and Young People’s experience measure to Swedish, and are currently conducting cognitive interviews with children about the comprehensiveness of the Swedish version.
+Second, we have translated the British questionnaire Children and Young People’s experience measure to Swedish and piloted it.
+Currently we are analyzihng interviews about pediatric care managers and care developers about their experiences of using PREMs in clinical practice.

 The Step-by step programme for people with obesity [Steg för steg].
-The overall aim with this PhD-project is to study expereinces of living with obesity and to evaluate different treatment options for overweight/obesity.
+The overall aim with this PhD-project is to study experiences of living with obesity and to evaluate different treatment options for overweight/obesity.

 To hear or not to hear- the listening situation for older people living at residential homes.
 [Att höra eller inte höra.
 Hörselsituation på boenden för äldre personer].
 Collaboration project between Region Örebro County, Örebro University, Region Värmland and Karlstad University.
-The primary aim with the project is to translate and validate a Norwegian questionnaire about professionals’ knowledge, competence and skills regarding hearing and hearing aids for older people living in residential homes.
-Thereafter, the older adults and the professionals are to be interviewed, and finally, the results from these studies will be used for planning an educational intervention.
+We have translated and validated a Norwegian questionnaire about professionals’ knowledge, competence and skills regarding hearing and hearing aids for older people living in residential homes, and interviewed professionals about what they believe is needed for a better hearing and communication situation when living in residential homes.

 Publications